-Another circumstance is Alcohol Highway Safety School (AHSS), a Twelve hr. class that demonstrates the basics of driving, alcohol abuse, drug problems, and teaches how alcohol affects ones metabolism, decisions and the ability to operate a motor vehicle safely.
+Another circumstance is Alcohol Highway Safety School (AHSS).
+This twelve-hour class demonstrates the basics of driving, alcohol abuse, drug problems and teaches how alcohol affects one's metabolism, decisions, and the ability to operate a motor vehicle safely.

-Consequences worsen based on your blood alcohol content during the incident, how many DUI convictions you have had in the past, and whether or not injuries and damages have been caused from your deficiency while driving.
-An ignition interlock system must be installed for one year if you have a second or third offense.
+Consequences are based on your blood alcohol content during the incident, how many DUI convictions you have had in the past, and whether or not injuries and damages have been caused by your deficiency while driving.
+You must install an ignition interlock system for one year if you have a second or third offense.
 Alcohol abuse screenings, treatments, and community service requirements may also be ordered.

 Defending a DUI Case

 Our experienced Pittsburgh DUI lawyers will do everything required to defend clients against the DUI drinking and driving charges filed by the prosecution.
-Pretrial motions must be made to suppress evidence when mistakes and inaccuracies are made by police officers.
-Was there rational suspicion to stop your vehicle?
+We must make pretrial motions to suppress evidence when police officers make mistakes and inaccuracies.
+Was there reasonable suspicion to stop your vehicle?
 Or probable cause to make the DUI arrest?
-Officers must be cross-examined to expose these mistakes.
-When argued successfully, a DUI case can be dismissed or the charged substantially reduced.
+The defense must cross-examine officers to expose these mistakes.
+When argued successfully, a DUI case can be dismissed or the charge substantially reduced.

 Over the years, prosecutors and police have increased efforts to catch and prosecute motorists for drunk driving.
-At the Pittsburgh based Law Offices of Michael O'Day we help clients who have been accused of exceeding the legal limit of .08.
-A conviction for driving under the influence, or DUI, can have serious repercussions in the future.
+At the Pittsburgh-based Law Offices of Michael O'Day, we help clients who have been accused of exceeding the legal limit of .08.
+A conviction for driving under the influence, or DUI, can have severe repercussions in the future.
 You need an experienced and dedicated DUI attorney to defend your rights.